CMSConnect/tutorial-tensorflow-matmul/README.md

 [TOC]

 ## Overview
+This is an example slightly adapted from https://github.com/OSGConnect/tutorial-tensorflow-matmul

 In this tutorial, we see how to submit a [tensorflow](https://www.tensorflow.org/) job through [Singularity containers](https://support.opensciencegrid.org/solution/articles/12000024676-singularity-containers).
 We currently offer CPU and GPU  containers for tensorflow (both based on Ubuntu).
 Here, we focus on CPU container.